PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 PrestaShop is an international solution and we aim at providing highly global features for worldwide users.

-The **[international improvements]**(https://build.prestashop.com/news/prestashop-keeps-growing-internationally/) remove barriers to going international and help to reach more customers.
+The **[international improvements]**(https://build.prestashop.com/news/prestashop-keeps-growing-internationally/) remove barriers to go international and help merchants reach more customers.

 **[The fuzzy search]**(https://build.prestashop.com/news/introduction-to-the-fuzzy-search/) improve both the user experience and the conversion rate with a new search mechanism that takes misspelling or error inputs into account.